Summer 1964-65

 Two Argentine military teams show up.

 The first was an Air Force venture (a souped-up C-47 and two Beavers) that arrived on 3 November.
-Later in the season a 10-man Army scientific traverse arrived from Belgrano (more information).
+Later in the season a 10-man Army scientific traverse arrived from Belgrano with at least 3 Sno-Cats (more information and photos).

 Other summer visitors included Peter Scott (Robert's son) who arrived on an LC-130 flight from McM as part of a BBC film crew.